-The industry-wide shift from actively-managed investment services to passive services has adversely affected our investment advisory and services fees, revenues and results of operations, and this trend may continue.
+The industry-wide shift from actively managed investment services to passive services has adversely affected our investment advisory and services fees, revenues and results of operations, and this trend may continue.

-Our competitive environment has become increasingly difficult over the past decade, as active managers, which invest based on individual security selection, have, on average, consistently underperformed passive services, which invest based on market indices.
-Active performance relative to benchmarks in the first half of 2020 remained mixed, with 51% of active managers outperforming their passive benchmarks for the six months ended June 30, 2020 (latest data available).
-Non-U.S. stock active funds fared better with 60% outperforming benchmarks, while 48% of U.S. stock active funds outperformed their benchmarks.
-Also, results varied among growth, value and core managers.
+Our competitive environment has become increasingly difficult, as active managers, which invest based on individual security selection, have, on average, consistently underperformed passive services, which invest based on market indices.
+Active performance relative to benchmarks as of mid-2022 deteriorated from prior-year levels, with 40% of active managers outperforming their passive benchmarks for the 12 months ended June 30, 2022 (latest data available), compared to 47% for the prior 12-month period.
+U.S. stock active funds fared better than non-U.S. with 45% of U.S. active stock funds outperforming benchmarks, as compared with 23% for non-U.S. stock funds.
+Performance of actively managed bond funds decreased sharply in 2022, with just 29% outperforming benchmarks, representing a 44% decline compared to the prior-year period.